Mingqi948/DistributedSystem/quoco-ws/README.md

 <h1>To run the project on one computer:</h1>
-You will need to open 5 terminals and make sure you run the client after Broker Service established.
+You may need to as many terminals as desired and make sure you run the client after Broker Service established.

 Run:
 ````